KrisAirdancer/vidya-clone/README.md

             - Use json-server?
 Or just put all of the audio files and hte playlist XML into the public folder?
     - [ ] Build the draggable controls element
         - A React.js tutorial on this is [here](https://www.youtube.com/watch?v=jfJ5ON05JKk)
+- [ ] Figure out how to set the React.js + .NET combination up correctly.
+    - As it is, it seems that we have two separate servers running that communicate with each other.
+What I need is for the frontend React.js application to be served to the browser by the backend.
+The React.js project will manage all of the routing, but the backend will store data that is then served to the frontend.
+The backend should be built in React.js.
+    - [This](https://www.youtube.com/watch?v=2Ayfi7OJhBI) video appears to show me how to do what I want to do.
+But as usual, they are overcomplicating it for what I need.
+Watch this, then try to remove everything from the tutorial code that I don't need.
+Keep only the necessary files.
+    - [This](https://medium.com/bb-tutorials-and-thoughts/how-to-develop-and-build-react-app-with-net-core-backend-59d4fc5e3041) may be closer to what I am trying to do.
+    - [This](https://stackoverflow.com/questions/56607931/merge-separate-reactjs-client-frontend-application-with-asp-net-core-backend-api) looks like a good starting place.
 - [ ] Build the backend
     - Serve audio files to the frontend
     - Serve playlist files to the frontend
 - [ ] Once the player is fully functional,
     - Convert this project into the new AirdancerServer & AirdancerPlayer.
     - Make a personal website out of it.
+        - This YouTube video looks helpful for doing this: https://www.youtube.com/watch?v=nBZxV4U0Bg0
     - Put together a nice looking homepage with links to LinkedIn, GitHub, and the VidyaPlayer clone as well as some information about me.
     - Try to run the project on AirdancerPi (RPi).
         - Maybe use Docker?
     - Whether I'm able to get it running on RPi or not, try to deploy the project to AWS or Azure.
         - AWS might be better b/c it is more widely used.
+        - [This](https://www.kambu.pl/blog/how-to-deploy-a-react-app-together-with-net-backend-to-azure-with-azure-devops/) might be helpful for getting it deployed to Azure.

 # Other Information